 I wrote a few days ago about journalists being concerned that the criminal code, essentially those articles dealing with defamation, are occasionally used to muzzle them.

-I've criticised their philosophy.
+In my legal action against my erstwhile employers, I've criticised their philosophy.
 Within a day or so we'll be launching a major publicity offensive about the case.
 Meanwhile, as their major complaint against me was that in writing about the issue, and naming the top officials responsible (which I took from their respective websites) I was "in breach of etiquette".

 The judges rightly dismissed this point.